WHITE CHICKEN CHILI

 • ½ teaspoon marjoram or oregano

-• 2 cups cooked chicken breasts or thighs, diced or shredded
+• 2 cups chicken breasts or cooked chicken thighs, diced or shredded

 • ½ cup sour cream